-Turning to the incentivised measure of risk aversion, Table 4 reveals that the most risk-tolerant tercile took on average 0.37 standard deviations more risk under equity compared to debt, and that this magnitude increases for those with intermediate risk aversion, with an effect size of 0.49 standard deviations.
-For those who were most risk-averse in the incentivised risk aversion activity, the effect size decreases back down to 0.33 standard deviations.
-The median-split analysis of columns (4) and (5) reveals an effect size of 0.36 standard deviations for those with below-median risk aversion and 0.43 standard deviations for those with above-median risk aversion (both statistically significant at the 1% level).
+Turning to the incentivised measure of risk aversion, Table 4 reveals that the most risk-tolerant tercile took on average 0.31 standard deviations more risk under equity compared to debt, and that this magnitude increases for those with intermediate risk aversion, with an effect size of 0.40 standard deviations.
+For those who were most risk-averse in the incentivised risk aversion activity, the effect size is 0.29 standard deviations.
+The median-split analysis of columns (4) and (5) reveals an effect size of 0.29 standard deviations for those with below-median risk aversion and 0.37 standard deviations for those with above-median risk aversion (both statistically significant at the 1% level).
 One possible reason that the largest effect size is seen with the top tercile of risk aversion for the survey-based measure, whereas for the incentivised measure it was seen for those with an intermediate level of risk aversion, is that those who are defined as 'most risk-averse' using the incentivised measure are displaying quite an 'extreme' form of risk aversion, compared to those who are self-reporting as risk-averse in the survey-based measure.
-The two measures of risk aversion are significantly correlated, but the correlation coefficient is 0.267 for the raw measure and only 0.222 for the trichotomised measure (both statistically significant at the 1% level), and thus the 'most risk-averse' group defined by the two different measures could be quite distinct.
+The two measures of risk aversion are significantly correlated, but the correlation coefficient is 0.274 for the raw measure and only 0.220 for the trichotomised measure (both statistically significant at the 1% level), and thus the 'most risk-averse' group defined by the two different measures could be quite distinct.
 Investigating the choices made by those in the top tercile of the incentivised measure confirms the rather extreme level of risk aversion; the average person in the top tercile of risk aversion rejected all 30 offers of the risky investment option, even when the certain payment offered was only PKR 100 (compared to an average expected return of the risky investment option of PKR 500, and even when the expected return of the risky option was increased to PKR 750).
 As a comparison, the most risk-tolerant tercile on average only rejected 11 of the risky investment options, and accepted 19 of them.
 It could be argued that this result for the most risk-averse tercile may be due to a cultural 'gambling aversion', given the Pakistani conservative Muslim context, yet all these participants who displayed extreme risk aversion were willing to make risky decisions in the microequity game.
-There were also no reports of any of the microenterprise owners refusing
+There were also no reports of any of the microenterprise owners refusing to participate, so it appears that this behaviour does in fact reflect an extreme form of risk aversion.